lnstadrum/mva_labwork/README.md

 **Exercise**: make an "equalizer".
 A set of programs computing the multiscale representation of the input image and applying gains to the corresponding scales to control the amount of "basses", "mids" and "trebles" in the reconstructed image.

  * Implement the base/details decomposition and reconstruction.
 Make sure the reconstructed image matches the input (a visual assessment is sufficient to conclude; no need to compare images numerically).
 When debugging, you may need to visually inspect the details image.
 Keep in mind that the textures can only hold values in 0..1 range.
- * Perform the decomposition process recursively until a 1x1 base image is reached, then perform the reconstruction in the same way.
-Ensure again the resulting reconstructed image matches the input.
+ * Perform the decomposition process recursively until the 1x1 base image is reached, then perform the reconstruction in the same way.
+Ensure again the reconstructed image matches the input.
- * Take inspiration from `example_with_controls.html` to apply gains to the details images at different scales during the reconstruction.
+ * Take inspiration from `example_with_controls.html` to apply gains to the details at different scales during the reconstruction.